-How can I prepare for the written paper for the entrance examination?
+How can I prepare for the written paper for the entrance test?

+The written test comprises three parts.
+It aims at testing the candidates' knowledge in French.
 To prepare, we advise you to revise grammar and spelling to reach the best possible level of written French.
-We recommend the Grevisse and Sorbonne grammar texts and spelling summaries, for example.
-Regularly monitoring the news is also recommended.
+We recommend the Grevisse and Sorbonne grammar texts and spelling summaries or online exercises, for example.
 To help you prepare for the examination, you can consult an example of the written examination for the entrance examination: annals 2015 and annexes 2015.

-To be accepted on the course do I need to sit a competition or an examination requiring a mark over 10 or 12/20?
+To be accepted on the course, do I need to sit a competition or an examination requiring a mark over 10/20?

-Entrance to the course is via a competition for the limited number of places.
-A minimum mark of 60 % is required for the entrance examination.
-Only the 22 best candidates will be selected at the end of the oral admission examination.
+No. Entrance to the course is via a competition for a limited number of places.
+A minimum mark of 60 % - 12/20 - is required to sit the oral admission examination.

 What are the assessment criteria for the written examination?

-If the DPAFB recognised by the French community in Belgium?
+If the Professorat recognised by the French community in Belgium?

 Can I combine this course with my working life?

 Yes.
 Lessons take place in the evening from Monday to Thursday.
-Three intensive weeks of lessons take place during the academic year (one in November, one in January and one in April).
+One intensive week of lessons takes place during the academic year.
 Please consult the course calendar for the dates.
 Teacher training courses involve personal work outside of lessons.
 Work to be handed in is announced long in advance to enable you to organise yourself.

 Can I obtain a dispensation for certain lessons?